Kinetic Monte Carlo

 using ReactionList = std::vector<std::shared_ptr<const R>>;

-inline KMCSolver(const ReactionList& a_reaction) noexcept;
+inline KMCSolver(const ReactionList& a_reactions) noexcept;

-The template parameters are:
+Here, the template parameters are:

-is the state vector that the KMC and reactions will advance.T
+Ris the type of reaction to advance with.Stateis the state vector that the KMC and reactions will advance.Tis the internal floating point or integer representation.

 Tip

-C++ API is found at https://chombo-discharge.github.io/chombo-discharge/doxygen/html/classKMCSolver.html.
+The KMCSolver C++ API is found at https://chombo-discharge.github.io/chombo-discharge/doxygen/html/classKMCSolver.html.

 State